dkalintsev/Brocade/vADC/CloudFormation/Templates/README.md

 # What happened here?

+## NOTE: THIS REPO HOLDS A BUNCH OF TEMPLATE THAT ARE NO LONGER SUPPORTED
+## PLEASE USE [THIS] (https://github.com/dkalintsev/vADC-CloudFormation/) INSTEAD.

 I've moved things around:

 - Templates that probably not worth keeping updated are now in `Old`.